History:

 Transportation:

-A myriad of streetcar routes on Bathurst and King Streets and on Spadina Avenue will connect passengers to either the Yonge-University-Spadina subway line or the Bloor subway line.
+A myriad of streetcar routes on Bathurst and King Streets and on Spadina Avenue connect passengers to either the Yonge-University-Spadina subway line or the Bloor subway line.
 Motorists are just minutes from the Gardiner Expressway and Lakeshore Boulevard which link to all the major highways leading into and out of the city.
+Dedicated bicycle lanes throughout King West Village offer residents another way to get around the neighbourhood

 Walkability: